wulinteousa2-hash/napari-demo-assistant/README.md

 # napari-demo-assistant

-`napari-demo-assistant` is a lightweight napari plugin for recording short workflow demonstration videos directly from a napari session.
+`napari-demo-assistant` records short napari workflow videos with live visual cues, including arrows, numbered step circles, and optional labels.

-It was built for practical scientific-software demos: showing users how a workflow works, explaining a GitHub issue, recording a tutorial, or demonstrating another napari plugin such as `napari-sam3-assistant`.
+It is designed for scientific-software demos, user support, GitHub issue feedback, tutorials, and plugin workflows such as `napari-sam3-assistant`.

-The plugin focuses on **demo recording**, not general screenshot capture.
+The plugin focuses on **demo recording**, not screenshot capture.
 Most operating systems already provide screenshot tools.
-The missing workflow is a simple napari-friendly way to record a demo while adding visible click, arrow, and numbered-step cues so viewers can follow the action.
+The missing workflow is a simple napari-native way to record what happened and show users where to click.

 ## Key features

 - Record the full napari window or only the viewer canvas.
-- Export directly to MP4 using H.264 compression.
+- Export MP4 video with H.264 compression.
-- Add live arrows during recording.
+- Add arrows, text stamps, and numbered step circles while recording.
-- Add high-contrast numbered step circles.
+- Use high-contrast annotation color palettes.
-- Add optional narrative labels beside arrows, text stamps, or step circles.
+- Attach optional narrative labels to annotations.
-- Use right-click or `Esc` to exit drawing mode and return mouse control to napari.
+- Right-click or press `Esc` to exit drawing mode.
+- Keep annotations visible after leaving drawing mode.
-- Undo and redo annotations with buttons or `Ctrl+Z` / `Ctrl+Y`.
+- Undo/redo annotations with buttons or `Ctrl+Z` / `Ctrl+Y`.
-- Save timestamped step markers beside the video as `.steps.json`.
+- Save timeline step markers beside the video as `.steps.json`.
 - Remember the last output path and annotation color palette.

 ## Why this plugin exists

-When supporting users, the most effective instruction is often not a long written document, but a short video showing the actual workflow.
-This is especially true for interactive napari workflows such as prompting, previewing masks, cleaning labels, switching layers, or using plugin-specific controls.
+For interactive napari workflows, a short video is often clearer than written instructions.
+This is especially true for prompting, mask previews, label cleanup, layer switching, and plugin-specific controls.

-Written documentation is still important, but software interfaces change.
-Every UI update can require screenshots, text, and step-by-step instructions to be revised, which becomes labor-intensive for small scientific software projects.
-From the user’s perspective, the fastest path is often to watch the latest workflow directly inside napari and follow the same steps.
+Written documentation still matters, but UI changes make screenshots and step-by-step text expensive to maintain.
+A quick recording of the current napari workflow is often the fastest way to help users follow the correct steps.

-`napari-demo-assistant` was built for this purpose: to help developers, imaging scientists, and support users quickly record clear napari workflow videos with lightweight visual guidance, including arrows, numbered step circles, and optional narrative labels.
-It is also useful for troubleshooting: users can record what they clicked, what happened on screen, and where an error or unexpected behavior appeared.
-This makes feedback much easier to interpret than a written description alone, especially when the issue depends on UI state, layer selection, prompts, logs, or workflow order.
+`napari-demo-assistant` helps developers, imaging scientists, and support users record clear napari workflow videos with lightweight visual guidance.
+It is also useful for troubleshooting because users can show exactly what they clicked, what happened, and where an error appeared.

-Commercial tools such as Snagit are useful for annotated screen recording, but they are not always available or convenient on Linux, remote workstations, or scientific Python environments. `napari-demo-assistant` provides a focused napari-native alternative for recording practical workflow demonstrations.
+Commercial tools such as Snagit are useful, but they may not be available on Linux, remote workstations, or scientific Python environments.
+This plugin provides a focused napari-native alternative.

 ## Typical use cases

-- Record a quick tutorial for a napari plugin.
-- Show how to run a segmentation workflow.
-- Demonstrate where a user should click in a multi-step workflow.
+- Record short napari workflow tutorials for teaching, onboarding, or plugin documentation.
+- Demonstrate plugin steps, button clicks, layer selection, and mask-cleanup actions.
-- Create a video response for GitHub issues or user support.
+- Create video replies for GitHub issues, user support, or collaborator feedback.
-- Record teaching or onboarding material for microscopy/image-analysis workflows.
+- Let users record bugs, unexpected behavior, or error messages so developers can see exactly what happened.

 ## Installation